The Latest | Israeli strikes on Gaza kill dozens of Palestinians, including in 'safe zone'

-Israeli police said officers shot and killed a Palestinian after he stabbed a police officer in the occupied West Bank, the latest in violence surging there since the start of the war in Gaza.
-Police said the officer was lightly wounded and identified the Palestinian as a 19-year-old from Gaza.
+Also Tuesday, Israeli police said officers shot and killed a 19-year-old Palestinian after he stabbed a police officer in the occupied West Bank, the latest in violence surging there since the start of the war in Gaza.
+And the Israeli military says it will begin sending draft notices to Jewish ultra-Orthodox men on Sunday.

 Hamas' Oct.
 7 attack sparked the war with militants storming into southern Israel, killing some 1,200 people — mostly civilians — and abducting about 250.
 Since then, Israeli ground offensives and bombardments have killed more than 38,600 people in Gaza, according to the territory's Health Ministry.
 It does not distinguish between combatants and civilians in its count.